 Students may choose to complete a year-long academic internship at an approved local community agency contracted with the department or on campus under the supervision of a department faculty member.
 The agencies in the community represent a broad spectrum of settings and career opportunities in the field of child and adolescent development.
 Participating in the internship program requires that students submit an internship match request.
 Students are then selected on a competitive basis for a limited number of intern slots at each site.
-Students must successfully complete the required internship hours in addition to the academic internship courses (i.e., CADV 394 and CADV 494) taken over two consecutive semesters.
-The assignments and activities in internship coursework support students’ experiential learning through self-reflection and the application of developmental theories and concepts.
+Students must successfully complete the required internship hours in addition to the department’s academic internship courses (i.e., CADV 394 and CADV 494).
+The assignments and activities in internship coursework support students’ experiential learning through self-reflection and the application of developmental theories and concepts in the community.
 In these courses, students earn a grade of Credit/No Credit.

-In addition to the on-campus seminars and online learning activities, students complete approximately 180 hours of service over two semesters (approximately 6-7 hours per week).
-The department sponsors the CADV Career and Internship Fair each Spring semester, which provides students opportunities to learn more about the Department-Sponsored Internship Program.
-Additional information can be found on the Department-Sponsored Internship Program webpage and by contacting the program director.
+In addition to the on-campus seminars and online learning activities, students complete approximately 180 hours of service (generally 6-7 hours per week during the academic year).
+The department sponsors the CADV Internship and Career Fair each Spring semester, which provides students opportunities to learn more about the Department-Sponsored Internship Program.
+Additional information can be found on the Department-Sponsored Internship Program webpage and by contacting the program director or assistant director.

 Professional and Scholarly Organizations

 Students are encouraged to explore regional, national and international organizations in and related to the field of child and adolescent development.
 Many professional and scholarly organizations allow undergraduate students to join as student members.
-Becoming a member of a professional organization can increase networks necessary for future employment and future graduate schooling.
-In addition, many organizations provide specialized training opportunities and/or scholarships for undergraduate students.
-Department faculty members are actively involved in many of the following professional organizations, including but not limited to:
+Becoming a member of a professional organization can create valuable networks necessary for future employment and future graduate schooling.
+Also, many organizations provide specialized training opportunities and/or scholarships for undergraduate students.
+Department faculty members are actively involved in many of the following professional organizations including, but not limited to:

 - American Educational Research Association